Skip to content

 • options: Configuration options of type LocalStorageOptions.

-• Returns: A WritableSignal representing the state of the local storage item.
-Updates to this signal are reflected in local storage and vice versa if storageSync is true.
+• Returns: A reactive signal (LocalStorageSignal<T>) with set and update methods representing the state of the local storage item.
+Updates to this signal are reflected in local storage (and emit a storage event), and external storage events update the signal if storageSync is enabled.

 Usage